plwg/git_presentation/how_to_build_a_time_machine.md

 # Pickle Revisited

 Now let's go back to our earlier pickle example.
-Assuming Ross starts his work when there was a master branch, where it tracks the version in prod.
+Assuming Ross starts his work when there was a master branch, tracking prod.

 ![](basic-branching-1.png)